Uploaded image for project: 'JDK'

 Risks and Assumptions

-This first implementation of HTTP/3 will not support secure-socket providers other than the default provider (SunJSSE).
+This first implementation of HTTP/3 will not support secure-socket providers other than the default provider, SunJSSE.
 Support for third-party secure-socket providers would require adding methods to the provider SPI, and then the maintainers of such providers would have to implement those methods.
 We may address this in future work.

 Dependencies

-The QUIC Protocol is defined by the following RFCs:
+The QUIC Protocol is defined by:

 • RFC 8999: Version-Independent Properties of QUIC